Nguyen-HanhNong/Chatroom-Application/README.md

 ![SQLite](https://img.shields.io/badge/sqlite-%2307405e.svg?style=for-the-badge&logo=sqlite&logoColor=white)

 ## What is this application?
-This is a chatroom website which enables users to enter chatrooms with other users and send messages to each other in real-time.
+This is a chatroom website that enables users to enter chatrooms with other users and send messages to each other in real time.

 ## Choice of programming languages and frameworks